zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

   tail -f /dev/null</copy>
     ```

 4. Copy the Kube config content from the Kubernetes cluster.
 Copy the contents of the */home/oracle/.kube/config* file into a notepad or clipboard.
-Make sure to zoom out and copy all the lines in the file
+Make sure to zoom out and copy all the lines in the file.

     ```
     <copy>vi /home/oracle/.kube/config</copy>